andrepiske/wowhttp/README.md

 Wow,

-Such a ruby HTTP server!
+Such a ruby HTTPS server!

+Much TLS

+Soon http/2!

+## WTH is this?

+I'm making an HTTP(S) server from scratch just for fun.

 ## Run

+This likely won't work out of the box because some files are missing and some SSL certificate setup is needed.

 Make sure you `$ bundle install` before running.